 Workforce Development for Future Smart Energy Systems

-Florida Atlantic University leads the workforce development for future smart energy systems and prepare future STEM scientists and engineers.
-This is in collaboration with the University of South Florida and the University of Wyoming.
+Florida Atlantic University leads the workforce development for future smart energy systems and prepares future STEM scientists and engineers.
+This is in collaboration with the University of South Florida, Florida International University, and the University of Central Florida.

-Students and professionals are provided with mentored, hands-on training combining expertise across electrical engineering, communication, data science, and science and technology studies.
+Students and professionals are provided with mentored, hands-on training combining expertise across electrical engineering, communication, data science, and security.
 Participants develop and refine the multi-disciplinary skillsets needed for the data-centric power and energy industry using unique, remotely connected smart grid cyberinfrastructure.
 Participants extend their academic research portfolios, strengthening their career competitiveness as future cyberinfrastructure professionals and users.
 The project thus serves the national interest, as stated by NSF's mission: to promote the progress of science and to secure the national defense.

 Our training program includes the following key areas: